 Absolutely.
 We will do anything and everything in our ability to cater for any physical, mental or other disability – feel free to give us a call or flick us an email to ask about your specific situation.

-QYP runs annually from March – October, and is now entering its 24th year.
-93 Youth Members are selected from nominations each January, and competition is fierce.
+QYP runs annually from March – October, and is now entering its 25th year.
+93 Youth Members are selected from nominations every year, and competition is fierce.

-The cost to participate in Queensland Youth Parliament 2018 will be $500 for each Youth Member.
-This is a 5-star, all-inclusive, deluxe package price, and includes accommodation, meals and transport between Camp North Pine and QLD Parliament House whilst on both residential camps.
-Whilst this fee does not cover transport to and from the residential camps, the Exec are available to assist rural and remote Youth Members in seeking travel reimbursement from the YMCA.
+The cost to participate in Queensland Youth Parliament is $500 for each Youth Member.
+This is an all-inclusive package price, and includes accommodation, meals and transport between Camp North Pine and Parliament House during both residential events.
+Whilst this fee does not cover transport to and from Brisbane, we are able to assist rural and remote Youth Members in seeking travel reimbursement from the YMCA.

 QYP runs throughout the year, so you’ll usually have a few months to complete anything that the program requires of you.
 You’ll also be working alongside other Youth Members in your Department, so the workload is often a shared one.
 Many full-time university and high school students have completed the program without difficulty, so you certainly won’t be losing sleep over QYP.